Getting Started: Haplotype quantification

 wget ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/xml/hla.xml.zip

-Then, the xml file has to be unzipped using:
+The xml file has to be unzipped using:

 unzip hla.xml.zip

-Third, vg pangenome index should be downloaded with:
+Vg pangenome index should be downloaded with:

 wget https://s3-us-west-2.amazonaws.com/human-pangenomics/pangenomes/freeze/freeze1/minigraph-cactus/hprc-v1.0-mc-grch38.xg

-Lastly, reference genome in fasta format should be downloaded.
+Reference genome in fasta format should be downloaded.
 For HLA typing, we do not recommend to use a genome that contains ALT contigs.
 Please use a reference genome with no ALT contigs i.e. it could be a primary assembly from either Ensembl or UCSC.

-Finally, the following three steps are carried out.
+The following three steps are carried out.
 Note that each step is bound to the outputs coming from the previous steps.
 The file and folder names are given for exemplary purposes to get the grasp of haplotype quantification easier.

 Above command produces VCF files for each HLA locus (A.vcf, B.vcf, C.vcf, DQB1.vcf) in candidate_variants folder.